Sydney’s Property Clock: A Detailed Timeline Covering Sydney’s Property Boom

 Realistic pricing and understanding current market conditions are two key factors which will assist in the sale of property for 2018 and moving forward.
 Knowledge of similar stock which may be directly competing, recent sales within proximity and a well thought out sales strategy are also key factors which should be investigated and top-of-mind when making your next property move.

-With the royal banking commission still concluding their investigations into irresponsible lending, ‘the banks’ the buyers favourite business partner in any property transaction, are much more conservative this time around.
+With the royal banking commission still concluding their investigations into irresponsible lending, ‘the banks’ the buyers favorite business partner in any property transaction, are much more conservative this time around.